Spring 2025: January 9, 2025 to April 17, 2025

 This course is taught in the Team Based Learning (TBL) format.
 Team based learning involves teams of students discussing and practically applying anatomical concepts to attain a higher level of understanding.

 Students will be placed into teams of 5 or 6 by the course director.
 In advance of class, students will have reviewed the TBL word document (posted on Canvas) which will be covered during that day’s class (and will have done their best to assimilate the learning topics and answer the questions for application of knowledge).
 During class, students will get into their teams and review the TBL document (line by line) and answer the questions for application of knowledge collectively.
 If teams are unable to come to consensus in regards to their understanding they will consult the anatomy faculty for clarification.
-Following review of the TBL document, students will then explore the structures they were just discussing on prosected human donors.
+Following review of the TBL document, students will then explore the structures they were just discussing by dissecting human anatomical donors or reviewing prosections.

 INTENDED AUDIENCE: